abinit/abinit/doc/tutorial/eph4zpr.md

 in which you will be executing the tutorial.

 The |AbiPy| script used to perform the preliminary calculations is available here.
-Since AbiPy does not supports MultiDatasets so each directory corresponds to a single calculation.
+Since AbiPy does not supports multi datasets, each directory corresponds to a single calculation.
 In particular, all the DFPT task are in

 <!--